Cray-HPE/docs-csm/operations/network/customer_access_network/Troubleshoot_CAN_Issues.md

 rtt min/avg/max/mdev = 12.501/15.022/22.440/4.285 ms
 ```

-If the outside IP cannot be reached, check the spine switch configuration and the connection to the customer network.
+If the outside IP address cannot be reached, check the spine switch configuration and the connection to the customer network.

 ### Can the Spines Reach the NCN?

 Check that each of the spines can ping one or more of the NCNs at its vlan007 IP address.
-If there is only one spine being used on the system, only spine-001 needs to be checked.
+If there is only one spine being used on the system, only `spine-001` needs to be checked.

 ```screen
 sw-spine-001 [standalone: master] # ping 10.102.5.5